rushalsohal/WalletTesting/README.md

 # WalletTesting
-This is a simple credit/debit wallet to allow users to check balance, add/withdraw amount, and see their transaction history.
+This is a simple credit/debit wallet webapp (ReactJS+SpringBoot) to allow users to check balance, add/withdraw amount, and see their transaction history.
+H2 database is used for the same.

 A test user/wallet is created when the server is booted (username: "test", password: "test").

 **/Backend** - contains the server-side code (SpringBoot) with system test cases (JUnit+RestAssured)
 <br/>